pete-machine/torchbricks/README.md

-## Brick features: Pass all intermediate tensors to a brick `input_names='all'`
+## Brick features: Pass all intermediate tensors to Brick
-By passing `'all'` to `input_names` it is possible to access all tensors as a dictionary.
+By adding `'__all__'` to `input_names`, it is possible to access all tensors as a dictionary inside a brick module.
-For production code, this may not be the best option, but can be valuable during an exploration phase or when doing some live debugging of a new model/module.
+For production code, this may not be the best option, but this feature can be valuable during an exploration phase or when doing some live debugging of a new model/module.

 We will demonstrate in code by introducing a (dummy) module `VisualizeRawAndPreprocessed`.

 *Note: It is just a dummy class, don't worry to much about the actual implementation.*

+The important thing to notice is that `input_names = ['__all__']` is used for our `visualizer`-brick to pass all tensors as a dictionary as an argument in the forward call.

 ```python
 class VisualizeRawAndPreprocessed(torch.nn.Module):